selim13/wp-polylang-theme-strings/readme.txt

 You have to install the plugins «Polylang» and «Polylang Theme Strings» on your multilanguage WordPress CMS project and they must be both active.
 When you are in the settings of plugin (Polylang) in the tab «Strings translation» the «Polylang Theme Strings» scans automatically the active theme of your project, find all the code strings that needed to be translated, adds them to the register, displays them on that page and gives to user the ability to translate these strings.

 Like you can see, the «Polylang Theme Strings» is perfectly integrate with the «Polylang» plugin and works in automatically mode – it is comfortable, simple, and useful!

+From version 4.0 «Polylang Theme Strings» got settings page where you can configure the search strings-translations more deeply.

 Learn more in <http://modeewine.com/en-polylang-theme-strings>.